techiediaries/techiediaries/_posts/drafts/2020-01-4-angular-9-ajax-get-and-post-requests-example.md

 tags : [drafts]
 ---

-In this post, we'll create a simple example with Angular 9/8 and `HttpClient` that sends Get and Post requests to fetch and post data from/to a backend server.
+In this post, we'll create a simple example with Angular 9/8 and `HttpClient` that sends Ajax Get and Post requests to fetch and post data from/to a backend server.

 The server can be either your own server or a third-party server.